11 Things to Do Before Listing Your Home That Are Worth the Effort

 • Reduce closet items.
 Consider selling some items or donating excess belongings, such as towels, linens, or clothes you haven’t worn in a while.

-• If your house still looks cluttered with the items you plan to take to the next residence, rent a storage unit as an interim solution.
+• If your house is still full of stuff you plan to take to the next residence, rent a storage unit as an interim solution.

 2. Deep clean forgotten areas